DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

-There are also other libraries can do the job but I would advise against bying into other people's ideas and abstractions and sticking to something which looks like a natural extension of the JavaScript feature set.
+There are also other libraries can do the job but I would advise against bying into other people's ideas and abstractions and sticking to something which looks like a natural extension of the JavaScript feature set or is a standard library used by millions of people.

 # Final takeaways:

 Promises have deficiencies that pretty much rule them out for solving certain kinds of problems.

-By using new JavaScript language features and Reactive Programming libraries we can cover the use cases where Promises are not an ideal/viable choice.
+By using new JavaScript language features and Async Programming libraries we can cover the use cases where Promises are not an ideal/viable choice.

 Also, I would highly recommend exploring Reactive Programming and there is